Scoring your Credit - How's your FICO?

-Since we live in a computer-driven society, it's probably not that surprising that your ability to repay virtually any loan comes down to a single number.
+Because our society is so automated, it's probably not that surprising that your ability to repay your mortgage comes down to a single number.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Each of the three credit reporting agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following in building your score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine your credit score:

 - Late Payments - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Not just for qualifying

-Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-Since the FICO score is based on a lifetime of credit history, it is difficult to significantly improve the score with quick fixes.
-You must, of course, remove any incorrect reporting on your credit report, which is the only way to quickly improve your credit score.
+What can you do to improve your FICO score?
+Very little in the short term.
+Since the score is entirely based on your lifelong credit history, it's difficult to make a significant change in the score with quick fixes.
+You must, of course, appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only "quick fix" for credit troubles.

-In order to raise your score, you must get the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that offered the first FICO score, sells FICO scores on its website: myFICO.com.
-It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
-Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to obtain your score and ensure that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once a year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.